lucastheis/pypgf/README.md

 	cat $(kpsewhich pgfplots.sty) | grep pgfplotsversion

 If the version number is lower than 1.4.0, [download][1] the latest version.
-To install the package, locate the old files with `kpsewhich pgfplots.sty` and replace them with the downloaded files.
+To install the package, locate the old package files with `kpsewhich pgfplots.sty` and replace them with the downloaded files.
 Afterwards, run `texhash`.
 See the PGFPlots manual for further instructions.

+If compilation succeeds for simpler figures but fails for more data-intensive figures, you probably need to increase the memory limits of your TeX distribution.
+Try locating your TeX distribution's `texmf.cnf` configuration file and increasing the memory limits.
+For example, set:

+	main_memory = 20000000
+	pool_size = 8900000
+	max_strings = 500000
+	hash_extra = 2000000

+Other parameters might be relevant as well.
+After changing the parameters, you need to run `fmtutil --byfmt latex`.
+More information can be found in the [PGFPlots][1] documentation.